aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/idocumentproperties/removecustomproperty/_index.md

 ### Return Value

-Return true if a property was removed, false overwise.
+Return true if a property was removed, false otherwise.

 ### See Also